-Monitored in-home caregiving (MIHC) services are services provided to a recipient living in a private home with a principal caregiver.
-This service provides a community-based option of continuous care, supports, and professional oversight by promoting a cooperative relationship between the recipient, principal caregiver, professional staff of a MIHC agency provider, and the recipient's support coordinator.
-When recipients plan to travel outside of Louisiana, there must be a written request (that includes a detailed explanation) submitted to OAAS or its designee at least 24 hours prior to the anticipated travel (when applicable).
+Monitored in-home caregiving (MIHC) services are services provided to a beneficiary living in a private home with a principal caregiver.
+This service provides a community-based option of continuous care, supports, and professional oversight by promoting a cooperative relationship between the beneficiary, principal caregiver, professional staff of a MIHC agency provider, and the beneficiary's support coordinator.
+When beneficiaries plan to travel outside of Louisiana, there must be a written request (that includes a detailed explanation) submitted to OAAS or its designee at least 24 hours prior to the anticipated travel (when applicable).

-The principal caregiver is responsible for supporting the recipient to maximize the highest level of independence possible by providing necessary care and supports that may include:
+The principal caregiver is responsible for supporting the beneficiary to maximize the highest level of independence possible by providing necessary care and supports that may include:

-- Supervision or assistance in performing ADLs; - Supervision or assistance in performing IADLs; - Protective supervision provided solely to assure the health and welfare of a recipient; - Supervision or assistance with health related tasks (any health related procedures governed under the Nurse Practice Act) in accordance with applicable laws governing the delegation of medical tasks/medication administration;
+- Supervision or assistance in performing ADLs; - Supervision or assistance in performing IADLs; - Protective supervision provided solely to assure the health and welfare of a beneficiary; - Supervision or assistance with health related tasks (any health related procedures governed under the Nurse Practice Act) in accordance with applicable laws governing the delegation of medical tasks/medication administration; - Supervision or assistance while escorting/accompanying the beneficiary outside of the home to perform tasks, including IADLs, health maintenance or other needs as identified in the POC and to provide the same supervision or assistance as would be rendered in the home; and - Extension of therapy services to maximize independence when the caregiver has been instructed in the performance of the activities by a licensed therapist or registered nurse.